 Tanya Webster, Director of Religious Exploration

 Tanya Webster comes to UUSM from the Unitarian Universalist Fellowship of Redwood City, where she served in various capacities around religious exploration and administration.
 She has developed programs, managed budgets, recruited volunteers, and wrangled teens (including her own).
-Tanya has completed five of the UUA training modules for Directors of Religious Exploration, trained as a youth advisor, and attended RE conferences and General Assembly.
+Tanya has completed six of the UUA training modules for Directors of Religious Exploration, trained as a youth advisor, and attended RE conferences and General Assembly.

 Tanya brings her love for Unitarian Universalism as well as her passion and respect for young people to every encounter.
 The UUSM Search Committee that selected Tanya describes her as eager, kind, and thoughtful.
 Most importantly, the children whose religious exploration will be guided by Tanya are enthusiastic about her arrival!